|High Noon Super Trail Thredbo|

 If possible, opt for packages that include full board, as dining out in ski resorts can be very pricey and lately, a bit hit and miss.
 Much of the accommodation in Perisher and a lodge called Boali in Thredbo, offer breakfast, lunch and dinner included in your accommodation package.
 We stay at Boali by choice, as the food component makes it very good value for money.

 We also love the Lodge style accommodation, because there are usually other kids to play with yours and interesting people to talk to in the communal lounge area, fire side.

 Thredbo also has savings of up to 20% on Winter lift, lesson and rental products, if you purchase online, 7 or more days in advance.

 This year we stayed at Winterhaus, which was good as well, and offers a full breakfast in the accommodation package.

 |At the Ice Bar at the Thredbo Alpine Hotel for some Apres Ski|

 4. You can also rent a self contained apartment and take all your own food.
 There are small supermarkets on snow, but as you can imagine they are quite expensive.
 So bring everything you need with you.
 If we stay self contained, I always pre make all the food and freeze it, as the last thing you feel like doing after a day on the slopes, is feeding the family.

 5. Search for more affordable resorts such as Mount Selwyn or Charlotte Pass.
-The skiing is not as advanced as the more popular resorts and Mount Selwyn has no snow making, but if there is good natural snow, these resorts can be a great place for a family skiing holiday.
+The skiing is not as advanced as the more popular resorts, but if there is good natural snow, these resorts can be a great place for a family skiing holiday.